matrix-org/matrix-spec/README.md

 and finally `python ./scripts/dump-swagger.py` to generate it to `./scripts/swagger/api-docs.json`.
 To make use of the generated file, there are a number of options:

-* It can be uploaded from your filesystem to an online editor/viewer such as [on the swagger website](http://editor.swagger.io/).
+* You can open `./scripts/swagger-preview.html`in your browser, and then open the file by clicking on `Local JSON File`.
-* You can run a local HTTP server by running `./scripts/swagger-http-server.py`, and then view the documentation via an online viewer; for example, at <http://petstore.swagger.io/?url=http://localhost:8000/api-docs.json>.
+* You can run a local HTTP server by running `./scripts/swagger-http-server.py`, and then view the documentation by opening `./scripts/swagger-preview.html` in your browser.
-* You can host the swagger UI yourself.
-See <https://github.com/swagger-api/swagger-ui#how-to-run> for advice on how to do so.

 ## Issue tracking